Charolas/PROJECT-SKYRIM/README.md

 Start the game and exit once you're in the main menu.
 This will ensure any settings files needed by Wabbajack are created in the Skyrim directory.

 PS.
 Skyrim received an update in 5-12-2023, so the latest verion is 1.6.1130 now.
 Current version of Prokectject(0.8.2) only applied to those have 1.6.640 version(disable Auto-update).

-You will need to downgrade the game to 1.6.640 and SE Creation Kit to 1.6.438 for the installation.
+NOT NEEDED ANYMORE ~~You will need to downgrade the game to 1.6.640 and SE Creation Kit to 1.6.438 for the installation.

 How to Downgrade: